Diploderma swinhonis: Behaviour and habitat

-Geographic range
+Distribution

-D. swinhonis is native to Taiwan, where it is found on the peripheral islands of Taiwan, Orchid Island, Green Island, and Xiaoliuqiu.
+Diploderma swinhonis is native to Taiwan, where it is found on the peripheral islands of Taiwan, Orchid Island, Green Island, and Xiaoliuqiu.
 The species has been found in Japan, possibly carried there by humans.
 The lizard's presence in Japan is considered as an invasive species.
 This invasion may have originated from Taiwan as an accidental import on plants.
 The first recording of the lizard's presence in Japan was noted in 2006.
 The lizard is now found in multiple regions of Japan.
 Within Taiwan, D. swinhonis is found in areas with adequate sunlight that are below an elevation of 1500 m.
 This includes both wooded areas and forests not near human activity along with areas with humans, such as schools, malls, etc.

-Conservation Status
+Conservation status

-Over 15 years ago, there was the discovery of Swinhoe’s tree lizard in Japan, which was unprecedented at the time, and the population of these lizards in Japan have since grown.
-It is now considered an invasive species there, and action might be taken in the future to remove them.
-This is because as an invasive species they could be harming the other lizards or reptiles within Japan by competing for the same resources.
+In 2016, the species was first discovered in Japan, which was unprecedented at the time, and the population of this lizard in Japan have since grown.
+It is now considered an invasive species there, and action may be taken in the future to control it.

-There are threats to D. swinhonis in its native Taiwan.
-P. megacephalus, a frog invasive to Taiwan, predates upon small insects but has been known to consume D. swinhonis.
-P. cocincinus is another invasive species, an agamid lizard native to mainland China and Southeast Asia, that predates upon D. swinhonis.
+There are threats to Diploderma swinhonis in its native Taiwan.
+Polypedates megacephalus, a frog invasive to Taiwan, has been known to prey on D. swinhonis.
+Physignathus cocincinus is another invasive species, an agamid lizard native to mainland China and Southeast Asia, that predates upon D. swinhonis.
 Additionally, there is the possibility that Anolis sagrei, an arboreal anole invasive to Taiwan, can outcompete D. swinhonis.
-A. sagrei invasion has resulted in the rapid decline of other lizards in certain regions of Taiwan.
+The A. sagrei invasion has resulted in the rapid decline of other lizards in certain regions of Taiwan.

-Relationship with Humans
+Relationship with humans

-Given that Swinhoe’s tree lizard preys on arthropods and other invertebrates, it is not an active threat to humans.
-However, destruction of its habitat through forces like deforestation might endanger these species in the future.
+Given that Swinhoe's tree lizard preys on arthropods and other invertebrates, it is not a threat to humans.
+However, destruction of its habitat through forces like deforestation might endanger this species in the future.
 It has also entered several spaces with human activity, such as backyard gardens and shopping malls.
-This increase in range of its geographical habitat might continue to overlap with areas that humans occupy, increasing interactions between humans the Swinhoe’s tree lizard.